 Clearly, one can appeal to authority if the evidence supports the claims of the authority.

 For example, a biochemist can be an authority on evolution.
 In fact, I would expect nothing less.
-However, there are PhD level biochemists who are creationists – these are false authorities, because they have no or disputed evidence for their claims.
+However, there are PhD level biochemists who are creationists – these are false authorities because they have no or disputed evidence for their claims.

 And these authority figures in all of these fields do not suddenly rise to prominence after a couple of hours Google searches.
 To become a competent immunologist, one of the fields that are basic to vaccine research, It takes years of education and research to understand, let alone describe, the nearly infinite complexity of the immune system.
+The anti-vaccine religion understates this complexity, making us believe that vaccines harm it, and a dose of kale will fix it.

 To understand even the basics of immunology, one needs to grasp complex sciences like biochemistry, cell biology, physiology, and probably a half-dozen other fields of biology.
 Understanding the human immune system, an incredibly complex physiological response to the environment, isn’t something that can be grasped in a few hours.
+Science is hard, very hard.
+To get to be an expert on vaccines, someone who publishes in real journals, takes years of study and research.

 That’s why, as Dr. Novella states, we rely upon the expert opinion, though as skeptics, we still have to weigh the evidence, even if presented by experts.
-As I wrote in articles on skepticism and debunking pseudoscience, large amounts of high quality evidence must be used to form a consensus, or, alternatively, shift us away from the consensus.
+As I wrote in articles on skepticism and debunking pseudoscience, large amounts of high-quality evidence must be used to form a consensus, or, alternatively, shift us away from the consensus.

-What makes the scientific consensus so powerful, ideas that should be respected, is that the conclusions are crowd-sourced from many experts across many disciplines.
+What makes the scientific consensus so powerful, ideas that should be respected is that the conclusions are crowd-sourced from many experts across many disciplines.
 Moreover, the conclusions are self-correcting as new evidence is provided.
 Opinions that aren’t included in the consensus rarely get supported not because of some conspiracy, but because the level of evidence has not reached the quality or quantity to be considered.

 Criticisms of the scientific consensus